 Nuclear Medicine

-Nuclear medicine imaging uses very small amounts of radioactive materials, called radiotracers or radiopharmaceuticals, to diagnose and treat disease.
-It can detect abnormalities much earlier in the onset of disease than other kinds of tests.
-The procedures are safe, painless, and cost effective.
+Nuclear medicine imaging uses tiny amounts of radioactive materials, called radiotracers or radiopharmaceuticals, to diagnose and treat disease.
+It can detect abnormalities much earlier in the onset of disease than other tests.
+The procedures are safe, painless, and cost-effective.

 Nuclear medicine is commonly used to diagnose: